Table of Contents

 We are proud to announce that BasePress is now compatible with WPML making it the perfect solution for a multilingual knowledge base.

-This is a small explanation of how to use BasePress in conjunction with WPML to make your knowlege base multilingual.
-It does not cover all aspect of how to use WPML.
+This is a small explanation of how to use BasePress in conjunction with WPML to make your knowledge base multilingual.
+It does not cover all aspects of how to use WPML.
 Please consider visiting WPML website to consult their documentation for further details.